apache/maven-surefire/maven-surefire-plugin/src/site/markdown/java9.md

     $ export JAVA_HOME=/path/to/jdk9
     $ mvn test

-The plugin will automatically add `--add-modules ALL-SYSTEM` on JVM argument in CLI (unless already specified by user) and all Java 9 API is provided to run your tests.
+The plugin will automatically add `--add-modules java.se.ee` on JVM argument in CLI (unless already specified by user) and all Java 9 API is provided to run your tests.